alexyy802/waifucord/docs/api.rst

               on_guild_unavailable(guild)

     Called when a guild becomes available or unavailable.
-The guild must have existed in the :attr:`Client.guilds` cache.
+The guild must have existed in the :attr:`Bunny.guilds` cache.

     This requires :attr:`Intents.guilds` to be enabled.